Preventing & Treating Urinary Tract Infection | Symptoms & Care

 • Restlessness

 If treated promptly, UTIs rarely lead to complications.
-Untreated infections may lead to:
+However, if left untreated UTIs can result in severe complications, including:

 • Recurrent infections